 The olah is burned in its entirety, none of the meat or remains are used.
 This would have been quite a burden for a family in the ancient world, to offer up one of their precious livestock and receive no benefit from it.
 So while we understand the magnitude of this sacrifice, there is no concrete reason provided to why someone would need to offer it.
 There are other types of sacrifices, such as the chatat - sin offering, for which there are very clear transgressions that cause someone to have to bring that sacrifice to the priests.

 The rabbis asked this question, ‘on account of what action would someone be forced to bring an olah to the priests?’
-There are several answers given in the midrash VaYikra Rabbah but the one that caught my eye was the following: “Rabbi Shimon Bar Yochai said – the olah comes to atone for Harhor Halev - the thoughts of our heart.”
+There are several answers given in the midrash Vayikra Rabbah but the one that caught my eye was the following: “Rabbi Shimon Bar Yochai said – the olah comes to atone for Harhor Halev - the thoughts of our heart.”

 This concept of harhor halev is understood in most sources to be sinful thoughts.
-While we perhaps did not do any physical transgressions, the rabbis posited that we are commanded to offer the olah due to our desire to sin and thoughts about sinning.
+While we perhaps did perform any physical transgressions, the rabbis posited that we are commanded to offer the olah due to our desire to sin and thoughts about sinning.
 Let’s put aside this idea of being punished for sinful thought in Judaism for a moment, because it is not black and white as suggested here, and run with this question of - what is the relationship between an entirely consumed burnt offering and thoughts of or desire to sin?

 The key is connected to the word lev - heart.
 The Midrash wants to explore the idea that the nature of the olah being entirely given to God is connected to the desire to shape our hearts to be completely dedicated to God.
 The physical act of sacrifice is not enough.
 The real desire is to create the emotional connection with and dedication to God alongside the physical act.